glasgowneuro/attys-comm/README.md

 cmake -G Xcode
 ```

-Note the MacOS driver is beta at the moment.

 ## Usage

-A small test program is in the `test` directory which scans
+A small test program is in the `examples` directory which scans
 for an Attys and then prints the incoming data to stdout.
 Type `cmake .`, `make` and then `./attystest` to run it.